Louisiana Tech Lady Techsters basketball: Teresa Weatherspoon Era (2009–2014)

 After Chris Long was fired midway into the 2008–2009 season, Teresa Weatherspoon was named Interim head coach, later becoming the 5th head coach of the Lady Techsters.
-Previously, she had played under Sonja Hogg and Leon Barmore from 1984–1988 and had been an associate head coach at Louisiana Tech since 2008.
+Previously, she had played under Sonja Hogg and Leon Barmore from 1984 to 1988 and had been an associate head coach at Louisiana Tech since 2008.
 As head coach, she led the Techsters to 2 regular season conference titles, 1 conference tournament title in 2009–2010, and 2 NCAA tournament appearances.
-Following Louisiana Tech’s move from the WAC to Conference USA in 2013, Weatherspoon was fired after a 12–20 season where the Lady Techsters finished last in the conference.
+Following Louisiana Tech's move from the WAC to Conference USA in 2013, Weatherspoon was fired after a 12–20 season where the Lady Techsters finished last in the conference.

 Tyler Summitt Era (2014–2016)

-Tyler Summitt was hired in 2014 following Teresa Weatherspoon’s firing.
-Previously he served as an assistant coach at Marquette from 2012–2014.
+Tyler Summitt was hired in 2014 following Teresa Weatherspoon's firing.
+Previously he served as an assistant coach at Marquette from 2012 to 2014.
 Summitt gathered a 30–31 record during his tenure in Ruston.
 His time as head coach was marked by scandal, however, as news broke that he was involved in an extramarital affair with Brooke Pumroy, a player who had transferred from Marquette along with Summitt.
 After this affair was leaked, Summitt resigned on April 7, 2016.
+Associate head coach and former Louisiana Tech player, Mickie DeMoss, was named as interim head coach for the remainder of the 2015–16 season.

-Brooke Stoehr Era (2016–Present)
+Brooke Stoehr Era (since 2016)

-Brooke Stoehr was hired to be the next head coach of the Lady Techsters following Tyler Summitt’s resignation in April 2016.
+Brooke Stoehr was hired to be the next head coach of the Lady Techsters following Tyler Summitt's resignation in April 2016.
 Previously, she coached for 4 seasons at Northwestern State.
-Before that, she played at Tech for 4 seasons from 1998–2002 under Leon Barmore.
-Currently, in her seventh season as head coach, she has led the Techsters to 4 WNIT bids, and 1 division regular season conference title.
+Before that, she played at Tech for 4 seasons from 1998 to 2002 under Leon Barmore.
+Currently, in her ninth season as head coach, she has led the Techsters to 5 WNIT bids, and 1 division regular season conference title.